zlt1213/RoboND_DeepLearning_Project/Writeup.md

 Fig. 2 Overall Architecture of FCN

-### 3.1 Structure of Encoder
+### 3.1 Structure of Encoder and Discussion
 As shown in the Fig. 2, the yellow-colored layers are separable convolutional layers.
 These three layers form the section of encoder in the FCN network.
 Each convolutional operation strides the kernel for 2 and double the depth of the layer.

+The overall structure of the encoder section is quite similar to a CNN for image identification, which also employs some pooling techniques.
+The encoder section helps the network to learn details of image for object classification and down-samples the input image.
+While the pooling techniques prevent the neural network from the problem of over-fitting, it may cause the network to loose some overall information.

+For the reasons above, a special technique call **skip layer** is also add.
+It concatenates some layers in the encoder section to the corresponding layers in the decoder section to maintain the flow of information on lager scale.

-### 3.2 Structure of Decoder
+### 3.2 Structure of Decoder and Discussion
 In Fig.2, the decoder section of FCN is colored as green.
 The output of 1 x 1 convolution is pumped into the bilinear upsample functions one after another.
 Finally, the output is upsampled to the same size as the input layer.
+While the encoder down-samples the image, the decoder up-samples the details thus regains some spatial information.
+The trained kernels for classification from the encoder are mapped to the full size as the input images.

 ### 3.3 1 x 1 Convolution as Connection
 The encoder section and the decoder section are connected with a 1 x 1 convolutional layer.
 The main function of 1 x 1 convolution is explained in section 2.4.
+Generally speaking, the output of a convolutional layer is a 4D tensor.
+The 1x1 convolution helped in reducing the dimensionality of the layer.
+In the FCN, the 1 x 1 convolution is also used to finish up the encoder section of the network and pass data to the decoder.
+The 1x1 convolution also helps to retain spatial information.

 ### 3.3 Overall Structure of FCN
 A typical FCN composed of a encoder section and a decoder section which are connected with a 1 x 1 convolution.
 The input is pumped though the whole network.